-Medicare generally covers molecular diagnostic tests through the MolDX program, administered by the MAC, Palmetto GBA.
+Medicare generally covers molecular diagnostic tests through the MoIDX program, administered by the MAC, Palmetto GBA.
 Medicare has covered our Afirma classifier testing since 2012 and Percepta classifier testing since 2017.
 We received Medicare coverage for our Envisia classifier testing in 2019.
 The Prosigna test achieved Medicare coverage in 2015.
-We estimate that Medicare covers approximately 20% of patients evaluated for thyroid cancer and approximately 50% of patients evaluated for lung cancer, IPF and breast cancer, respectively.
+We estimate that Medicare covers approximately 20% of patients evaluated for thyroid cancer, approximately 50% of patients evaluated for ILD, including IPF.

 Since 1984, Medicare has paid for clinical diagnostic laboratory tests, or CDLTs, on the Clinical Laboratory Fee Schedule, or CLFS under section 1833(h) of the Social Security Act, or the SSA.
-Section 216(a) of the Protecting Access to Medicare Act of 2014, or PAMA, added section 1834A to the SSA.
-The statute required extensive revisions to the Medicare CLFS coding, rate setting processes, and laboratory payment reporting for CDLTs, and creates a new subcategory of CDLTs called Advanced Diagnostic Laboratory Tests, or ADLTs, with separate reporting and payment requirements.
+Section 216(a) of the Protecting Access to

+Medicare Act of 2014, or PAMA, added section 1834A to the SSA.
+The statute required extensive revisions to the Medicare CLFS coding, rate setting processes, and laboratory payment reporting for CDLTs, and creates a new subcategory of CDLTs called ADLTs with separate reporting and payment requirements.